 Barbara Prainsack and Katharina Kieslich have developed a project (“SolPan”) exploring the experience of COVID-19 and how and why citizens react in particular ways to current policy measures.
 Does COVID-19 generate pro-social (solidaristic) behaviour and what does it mean for politicians to instrumentally employ the notion of solidarity?
 I have just joined a team of researchers on this project and have been conducting online and telephone interviews in this context.
 Katharina Kieslich and I have also recently written a short blog piece for the University of Vienna, questioning what solidarity could mean under current conditions.
 You will find more information on SolPan (in German) here.

-Thanks to my brilliant team colleagues, I truly enjoyed our project workshop this month.
-The event brought together scholars researching public health and diplomacies in interdisciplinary panels, mingling factions from across the social sciences (political science, international relations, anthropology and STS) and humanities (history of medicine, science and technology).
-Scholars from the Health work package I lead presented their research in dialogue with other researchers, covering cases such as antimicrobial resistance, vaccination, and diagnostic technologies for newly emerging diseases.
+This event brought together scholars researching public health and diplomacies in interdisciplinary panels, mingling factions from across the social sciences (political science, international relations, anthropology and STS) and humanities (history of medicine, science and technology), covering cases such as antimicrobial resistance, vaccination, and diagnostic technologies for newly emerging diseases.
 The event built on an ongoing collaboration with SONAR GLOBAL, an EU project that mobilizes social sciences against infectious threats and featured a brilliant keynote by Prof Stefan Elbe (University of Sussex).

 Curious about who was there?
 Click here to view the program.

 I am super excited to visit the Tilburg Institute for Law Technology, and Society (TILT) at Tilburg University in March 2020.
 I will be conducting research for my FWF-funded project KNOW-VACC and working on my habilitation thesis.
 Ik kijk ernaar uit!